solo-io/wasm/docs/README.md

-# Documentation for Web Assembly Hub
+# Documentation for WebAssembly Hub

 This directory contains sources for the docs hosted at `https://docs.solo.io/web-assembly-hub/latest`.